-In contrary, load distribution over a storage network is costing some performance, by introduction of additional latencies and potential bottlenecks.
+Compared to local RAID storage, spindle load distribution over a storage network is typically costing some performance, by introduction of additional latencies and potential bottlenecks.

 When replicating at C, the Linux caches are above your cut point.
 Thus you will receive much less traffic at C, typically already reduced by a factor of 100, or even more.
 This is much more easy to cope with.
 Local caches and their SMP scaling properties can be implemented much more efficiently than distributed ones.
 You will also profit from journalling filesystems like ext4 or xfs.
-In contrast, truly distributed3 journalling is typically not available with distributed cluster filesystems.
+In contrast, truly distributed journalling is typically not available with distributed cluster filesystems.